Comparing Two Data Sets

 The contour plots in Weibull++ allow you to determine if two data sets are significantly different at a specific confidence level.
 By overlaying two contour plots from two different data sets (analyzed using the same distribution) at the same confidence level, you can visually assess if the data sets are significantly different at that confidence level if there is no overlap on the contours.
 The disadvantage of this method is that the same distribution must be fitted to both data sets.

 The following data represent the times-to-failure for a product.
 Certain modifications were performed to this product in order to improve its reliability.
 Reliability engineers are trying to determine whether the improvements were significant in improving the reliability.

 At what significance level can the engineers claim that the two designs are different?

 The two-parameter Weibull distribution best fits both data sets.
-The contour plots were generated and overlaid on a Multiple Plot Sheet.
+The contour plots were generated and compared using an overlay plot.

 From this plot it can be seen that there is an overlap at the 95% confidence level and that there is no overlap at the 90% confidence level.
 It can then be concluded that the new design is better at the 90% confidence level.

 Another methodology, suggested by Gerald G. Brown and Herbert C. Rutemiller, is to estimate the probability that the time-to-failure of a unit selected from one population is better or worse than the time-to-failure of a unit selected from a second population.
 The equation used to estimate this probability is given by:

 where f1(t) is the pdf of the first distribution and R2(t) is the reliability function of the second distribution.
 The evaluation of the superior data set is based on whether this probability is smaller or greater than 0.5.
 If the probability is equal to 0.5, that is equivalent to saying the two distributions are identical.